tung-le-lv/OpenMind.DDD.Tactical.Patterns/README.md

 **Anticorruption Layer:** A Domain Service (7) can be defined in the downstream Context for each type of Anticorruption Layer.
 You may also put an Anticorruption Layer behind a Repository (12) interface.
 If using REST, a client Domain Service implementation accesses a remote Open Host Service.
 Server responses produce representations as a Published Language.
 The downstream Anticorruption Layer translates representations into domain objects of its local Context.
 This is where, for example, the Collaboration Context asks the Identity and Access Context for a User-in-Moderator-role resource.
 It might receive the requested resource as XML or JSON, and then translates to a Moderator, which is a Value Object.
 The new Moderator instance reflects a concept in terms of the downstream model, not the upstream model.

+**In this codebase**, this is the badic flow of context map between Order and Payment service.

 ```
 Order Service                    Event Bus              Payment Service
 ─────────────────                ─────────              ───────────────────